funidata/grok-test/README.md

 # Examples

 ## Configuring Grok patterns
 NOTE: this does *NOT* test logstash filter configurations, only grok patterns.
-You should move your `grok { match => ... }` regexes to grok pattern files, using a minimal `logstash.conf` filter:
+You should move your `grok { match => ... }` regexes to grok pattern files, leaving a minimal `logstash.conf` filter:

 ```
 filter {